 Joan Wakelin Bursary

-Administered by The RPS in partnership with The Guardian, this bursary offers £2000 for the production of a photographic essay on an overseas social documentary issue.
+The Bursary was established in 2005 in memory of distinguished documentary photographer and Honorary Fellow of The Society, Joan Wakelin.
+The Bursary is administered by The Society in partnership with The Guardian and offers £2000 for the production of a photographic essay on a social documentary issue.

 TPA/RPS Environmental Bursary

 The Royal Photographic Society in partnership with The Photographic Angle is offering a 1-year bursary to support a photographic project that will promote environmental awareness.
 The £3000 funding must be used to assist with travel expenses, photographic equipment and other project-related costs.

 The RPS Medical Group administers a scholarship fund in memory of Dr Peter Hansell HonFRPS, a pioneer of the practice and teaching of medical photography in the second half of the 20th Century.

 The fund provides financial support for any person working in a programme of study or research in the field of illustrative documentation in medicine.